davidecavestro/arpa-veneto-weather/README.md

   If all goes well you should now have a new Weather entity with data from Arpav Forecast
 - **Please Note**: You can configure multiple instances of the Integration.

+### Preferences

+Once you have configured a station, you can control some options from ⚙ (its _Configure_ action):

+- **Expose JSON extra attribute for internal forecast data**: Expose additional attributes on the weather entity used internally for forecasts
+- **Expose JSON extra attribute for raw original forecast data**: Expose additional attributes on the weather entity based on the data obtained from the remote api call
+- **Expose extra attributes for raw original sensor data**: Expose as sensors the data obtaining from the remote api call
+- **Compute the current condition**: Expose the weather state as computed from available metrics

-## Compute the current sky condition
+## Compute the current weather condition

 Since the stations don't provide data for current sky condition, the weather state has been historically left to _Unknown_.
-Since v0.5 the this integration optionally computes the current sky condition with a best-effor tapproach based on available sensors:
+Since v0.5 this integration optionally computes the current sky condition with a best-effort approach based on available sensors:
 <dl>
 <dt>
 day - sun above the horizon